Toward a Unified Framework for Debugging Concept-based Models: Abstract

 \section{Abstract}

-We are concerned with debugging concept-based gray-box models (GBMs).
-These models acquire task-relevant concepts appearing in the inputs and then compute a prediction by aggregating the concept activations.
-This work stems from the observation that in GBMs \emph{both} the concepts \emph{and} the aggregation function can be affected by different bugs, and that correcting these bugs requires different kinds of corrective supervision.
-To this end, we introduce a simple schema for identifying and prioritizing bugs in both components, discuss possible implementations and open problems.
-At the same time, we introduce a new loss function for debugging the aggregation step that extends existing approaches to align the model's explanations to GBMs by making them robust to how the concepts change during training.
+In this paper, we tackle interactive debugging of ``gray-box'' concept-based models (CBMs).
+These models learn task-relevant concepts appearing in the inputs and then compute a prediction by aggregating the concept activations.
+Our work stems from the observation that in CBMs \emph{both} the concepts \emph{and} the aggregation function can be affected by different kinds of bugs, and that fixing these bugs requires different kinds of corrective supervision.
+To this end, we introduce a simple schema for human supervisors to identify and prioritize bugs in both components, and discuss solution strategies and open problems.
+We also introduce a novel loss function for debugging the aggregation step that generalizes existing strategies for aligning black-box models to CBMs by making them robust to how the concepts change during training.